Civil Service Commission

 (c) Meetings.
 The commission shall establish, by vote, a time and place for its regular meetings and shall meet each alternate month.
 Special meetings may be called at any time by the chairman and a special meeting, must be called upon request from a majority of the commissioners.

-The commission shall forward a tentative agenda to the City Clerk's office including the date, time and location of the meeting of the commission by 2:30 pm on the Thursday preceding the meeting date, but no event less than three days before the meeting.
+The commission shall forward a tentative agenda to the City Clerk's office including the date, time and location of the meeting of the commission by no later than 9:00 a.m. on the Friday preceding the meeting date, but no event less than three days before the meeting.

 (e) Expenses.
 All expenses incident to the operation of the commission shall be paid by the city.